thunderrabbit/barefoot_rob/content/events/2022/07/30eight-kilometer-barefoot-walk-8km-to-the-beach-for-sunset.en.md

 Beach:

 While alcohol and BBQ are not allowed on beach, we can chill on the beach as we watch the sun set.
+Feel free to your bring box lunch to eat.

 # Notes: